locka99/opcua/README.md

 and then install [MSYS2 64-bit](http://www.msys2.org/).
 Read the instructions on the site especially on updating to the latest packages via `pacman -Syuu`.

-Once MSYS2 has installed & updated you must bring in the MingW 64-bit compiler toolchain and OpenSSL development files.
+Once MSYS2 has installed & updated you must install the MingW 64-bit compiler toolchain and OpenSSL packages.

 ```bash
 pacman -S mingw-w64-x86_64-gcc mingw-w64-x86_64-gdb mingw-w64-x86_64-pkg-config openssl-devel